 I hope to God not, because if it is, then it’s all too easy to dismiss.
 Far more than a romantic ideal, family dinnertime can be a fundamental source of many different kinds of health and well-being, one worth the relatively small burden of buying food, cooking it and cleaning up after.

 To that end, I reprint one of my favorite family meals.
 It’s not going take any pounds off, but it will make you and your family very happy.

 - salt to taste

-- optional seasonings: black pepper, oregano, cumin, coriander, chopped garlic, hot smoked paprika, chili powder—whatever you’re in the mood for (I just used black pepper, garlic, and a tablespoon of fish sauce, which gives it depth.)
+- black pepper, oregano, cumin, coriander, chopped garlic, hot smoked paprika, chilli powder—whatever you’re in the mood for (I just used black pepper, garlic and a tablespoon of fish sauce, which gives it depth)

-- Sweat the onions in the oil with a three-finger pinch of salt.
+- Sweat the onions in the oil with a three-fingered pinch of salt.
 Add the beef and cook it, breaking it up as you do.
 (Because my beef was very fatty, I cooked it separately and added it to the pot along with the tomatoes.
 Also an option, but uses an extra pan.)
-Add another three-finger pinch of salt or two, along with any dry seasonings you want.
-Add the tomatoes and any fresh seasonings you may be using, bring to a simmer, then reduce the heat to low and cook for 1 hour.
+Add another three-fingered pinch of salt or two, along with any dry seasonings you want.
+Add the tomatoes and any fresh seasonings you may be using, bring to a simmer, then reduce the heat to low and cook for an hour.

-- Bake it in a 400°F/205°C oven till it’s piping hot (about 45 minutes if it’s cold or room-temperature).
-Just before you’re ready to eat, remove the foil, cover the macaroni with the cheese and broil till it looks beautiful.
+- Bake it in a 400 degree oven till it’s piping hot (about 45 minutes if it’s cold to room temperature).
+Just before you’re ready to eat, remove the foil, cover macaroni with the cheese and broil till it looks beautiful.

 This should serve 8 if you behave yourself.